Mail-in voting changes could play a decisive role in these swing states

 Avore said that restrictions on drop boxes could disproportionately impact voters of color.

-“There’s also research that shows that when drop boxes … are equitably placed throughout an area, it actually particularly is helpful to voters of color,” said Avore.
+“There’s also research that shows that when drop boxes … are equitably placed throughout an area, it actually particularly is helpful to voters of color,” Avore said.
 “Voters of color tend to disproportionately rely on drop boxes.”

 Voters of color also disproportionately vote for Democrats.
-In the 2020 presidential election, 89 percent of Black and 53 percent of Hispanic voters in Florida voted for Biden, according to an NBC exit poll.
+In the 2020 presidential election, 89 percent of Black and 53% of Hispanic voters in Florida voted for Biden, according to an NBC exit poll.

-Florida’s new election laws also make it a third-degree felony for an individual to possess more than two mail-ballots, aside from their own and the ballots of immediate family members, punishable by up to five years in prison and a $5,000 dollar fine.
+Florida’s new election laws also make it a third-degree felony for an individual to possess more than two mail ballots, aside from their own and the ballots of immediate family members, punishable by up to five years in prison and a $5,000 fine.

 “I think what it does is it’s going to limit the ability of voters to ask, you know, either a trusted friend or caregiver to pick up or drop off a vote by mail ballot for them, and that’s going to have an impact on elderly, working, and mobility impaired voters in the state of Florida,” said Bobby Hoffman, deputy director for the American Civil Liberties Union’s Democracy Division.

-While DeSantis is maintaining a wide lead over Democratic challenger Charlie Crist, other high-profile races are closer, including Sen. Marco Rubio’s (R-Fla.) bid to keep his seat against Rep. Val Demings (D-Fla).
+While DeSantis is maintaining a wide lead over Democratic challenger Charlie Crist, other high-profile races are closer, including Republican Sen. Marco Rubio’s bid to keep his seat against Democratic Rep. Val Demings.

 Georgia